I was born in Nigeria in Port Harcourt, Rivers State now in 1947. The eighth of April. [My name is] Christiana Ofiaeli.

 We wanted the government to listen to us and support us but that time, this British people are very bad.
 They are very wicked.
 Their prime minister that time is called Wilson, very wicked man.
 He sent weapons to Nigerians.
 They supported Nigeria one hundred percent.
 I am telling you the truth.
 Sometimes, we heard that some French machinery, they support us.
 We heard Haiti and Ivory Coast.
 Sometimes they mentioned Israel, which other country is that?
 Anyway, I can’t remember all of them.

-“We are Biafra, fighting for our freedom, with Ojukwu leader, we shall conquer.”
+with Ojukwu leader, we shall conquer.”

 That is what we sang when I was in England in our demonstrations in the City Centre.
 Some white people supported us.
 Most of the students, Owens Park students, they support Biafra that time, in those days.